 - Plan social functions associated with the Annual Meeting

-The Publications Working Group is responsible for the oversight, creation, development and distribution of member communications across the Society.
+The SROA Editorial Board is responsible for the oversight, creation, development and distribution of the SROA Newsletter, e-Boosts, and the SROA blog.
 Our mission is to collect, process, review and disseminate information that is appropriate and of interest to the members of the SROA.